-In addition to the frequently used indices representing closeness and betweenness, the degree of severance in the road network has received frequent mention.
+Maximum radius of the convex hull shape covering street networks within a specific radius betweenness, the degree of severance in the road network has received frequent mention.
 Street networks with less severance will create more opportunities for people to walk or drive and thus improve urban vitality.
-As shown in Figure A1 and Figure A2, less severance in the walking mode is found in the urban fringe or scenic spots, where the street design and the neighborhood environment are more suitable for walking.
+As shown in Figs. A1, less severance in the walking mode is found in the urban fringe or scenic spots, where the street design and the neighborhood environment are more suitable for walking.
 However, more severance in the driving mode may inhibit driving behaviors, which was found in the major roads connecting the city center and the new towns, as well as scenic spots.